 Stop Faded Paint in Its Tracks: Preventing Sun and Weather Damage

 Have you noticed your house paint starting to look dull and faded?
-The sun and weather can do a number on exterior paint over time.
-Don't just shrug your shoulders and accept the faded look - you invested good money in that new coat of paint, so take some easy steps now to keep it looking fresh for years to come.
-Protecting your paint from damage will save you from costly touch-ups down the road.
+Sun and weather can take a toll on exterior paint over time.
+Don’t just accept the faded look—you invested good money in that finish.
+A few simple steps now will help keep it looking fresh for years.
+Protecting your paint early saves you from costly touch‑ups later.
 A little prevention goes a long way.

 Introduction: The Causes of Paint Fading